katiefrost95/planner/README.md

   # config.default_driver = :firefox
 end
 ```
-Uncomment the default_driver for the browser you want to run your tests in, and comment out the other default_driver
+To change the default browser to Firefox uncomment the default_driver for the browser you want to run your tests in, and comment out the other default_driver